simeon20/azure-waf-logging-analytics-dashboard/README.md

 # azure-waf-logging-analytics-dashboard
-Built a custom Azure WAF monitoring solution leveraging Log Analytics, Workbooks, and dashboards to visualize web traffic and security events.
+Built a custom Azure WAF monitoring solution leveraging Log Analytics, Workbooks, and dashboards to visualize live web traffic and security events.
 ---
 This project demonstrates how to set up Azure Application Gateway with Web Application Firewall (WAF) and integrate it with Log Analytics, Workbooks, and Dashboards for monitoring real-world web traffic and security events.